 Seven Rila Lakes (Седемте рилски езера)

 Nestled in less than 2-hours drive away from Sofia, Rila is the highest mountain range in Bulgaria and the Balkan Peninsula.
-Upon getting up on a 20-minutes chairlift ride, you will be greeted by shades of emerald green and sapphire blue lakes formed thousands of years ago from the melting glaciers.
-As these lakes are situated at between 2,100 and 2,500-metres above sea level, they are usually covered with a blanket of snow much of the year.
+As you ascend the chairlift for a 20-minute ride, emerald green and sapphire blue lakes greet you, having formed thousands of years ago from the melting glaciers.
+Due to their location at an altitude of 2,100 to 2,500 meters above sea level, a blanket of snow usually covers these lakes for most of the year.

 Vitosha Mountain (Витоша)

 Vitosha is the oldest protected nature park in the Balkans, with the fourth highest mountain range in Bulgaria.
-Surrounding along the fringes of Sofia, the mountain range can be seen from almost every point in the city.
+From almost every point in the city, one can see the mountain range surrounding Sofia along its fringes.
 Although many visitors know of the locally famous mountain, few take the time to hike up as most opt for Seven Rila Lakes.
 If you’re looking for an escape from the city, Vitosha Mountain is the place to unwind.